uviclibraries/rstudio/basics-0.md

 <img src="images/rstudio-22.png" alt="rstudio logo" style="float:right;width:220px;"/>
 <br>

+**Note**: This section is being reorganized.
+We thank you for your patience as we restructure the order of the content in this workshop.

 # 1. Objects

 The key to understanding R is that you will be working with what we